 The lungs become less able to fight infection, partly because the cells that sweep debris containing microorganisms out of the airways are less able to do so.
 Cough, which also helps clear the lungs, tends to be weaker.

-Overall, the digestive system is less affected by aging than most parts of the body.
+Overall, the digestive system is less affected by aging than most other parts of the body.
 The muscles of the esophagus contract less forcefully, but movement of food through the esophagus is not affected.
 Food is emptied from the stomach slightly more slowly, and the stomach cannot hold as much food because it is less elastic.
 But in most people, these changes are too slight to be noticed.

 Certain changes cause problems in some people.
 The digestive tract may produce less lactase, an enzyme the body needs to digest milk.
 As a result, older people are more likely to develop intolerance of dairy products (lactose intolerance).
 People with lactose intolerance may feel bloated or have gas or diarrhea after they consume milk products.